The US has been seeing a recent spike in drug-addicted babies, born to addicted mothers. The ongoing opioid epidemic is largely to blame.

 Hopefully, as more programs are developed in response to the opioid epidemic, mothers who have become enslaved by addiction will have more options that allow and encourage them to seek safe treatment options.
 Today, there are treatment centers all over the country that offer hope to those who are touched by the opioid crisis.

 Are You Ready To Seek Help?

 If you are someone you love is affected by opioids, heroin, or other addictive substances, the right treatment facility can help.
-Call Pathway to Hope today at 844-557-8575 to learn more about your treatment options.
+Call Pathway to Hope today at 844-557-8575 or contact us online to learn more about your treatment options.